-2.4.1 This scoping report was issued to the following statutory stakeholders for the required five week consultation between 29 October and 3 December 2019:

-- Natural England

-- Historic England

-- Environment Agency

-- 2.4.2 A summary of the responses received, and how the comments have been taken into account in updating the scoping report is included in Appendix 4.
-The updated scoping report has been issued for public and wider stakeholder consultation alongside the early engagement Local Plan Review discussion paper, and we are seeking views on the following questions:
+- 2.4.1 This scoping report was issued to the following statutory stakeholders for the required five week consultation between 29 October and 3 December 2019: - Natural England - Historic England - Environment Agency - 2.4.2 A summary of the responses received, and how the comments were taken into account in updating the scoping report is included in Appendix 4.
+The updated scoping report was then issued for public and wider stakeholder consultation alongside the early engagement Local Plan Review discussion paper in early 2020 and a summary of comments received and how we have taken them into account in updating the scoping report is included in Appendix 5. - 2.4.3 We are publishing this further updated version of the scoping report alongside our Issues and Options Local Plan report and it is another opportunity for us to seek views on the following questions: